SibylLab/Program-Wars/src/markdown/howToPlay.md

 3. It will recover the deducted scores.

 **Relation to protect from cyberattack:**Firewalls monitor and restrict what is coming into your local network.
 This will help protect from hacking attacks.
-To find out more about Firewall you can go to: here.
+To find out more about Firewall you can go to <a href="https://www.forcepoint.com/cyber-edu/firewall" target="_blank">here</a>..
 <br>

 - Scan: